leireg12/lab2-git-markdown/readme.md

    Explain, in plain text, what does it mean.

+   This error means you attempted to run a Git command, but weren't inside a Git repository.

 6. **add** the new file to the repository (see [course book 4.4.3](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-adding)).
   Show your command (as a